 How to Get Rid of monitoring apps and spyware

-If you maintain your cellphone’s software current, utilize antivirus software, and delete whatever suspicious as described above, you will probably be safe.
-But the only way to be sure is to perform a full back up to your computer, reset your phone to factory settings, then reinstall everything one by one, paying special attention to only reinstall programs you know and trust.
+If you maintain your cellphone’s software current, utilize antivirus software, and delete whatever is suspicious as described above, you will probably be safe.
+But the only way to be sure is to perform a full backup to your computer, reset your phone to factory settings, then reinstall everything one by one, paying special attention to only reinstall programs you know and trust.

 If you’re using an iPhone that you suspect has been jailbroken without your knowledge, updating to the latest version of iOS will reverse the jailbreaking process and remove the antivirus software, but as before, be certain that you’re backed up.